astrobengaly/cosmo_model_independent_tests/README.md

-# Euclid and SKA model independent tests
+# Model independent tests of Cosmology
-Repository of the codes I have developed to forecast Euclid and SKA capabilities on model-independent tests of Cosmology.
-WIP
+Repository of the codes I have developed to perform model-independent tests of Cosmology using real H(z) data as well as Euclid and SKA simulations.
+WIP.